bbauska/meta-react-basics/README.md

 6.	}
 ```

-Conditional rendering with the help of element variables
+<h4>Conditional rendering with the help of element variables</h4>

-To further improve your CurrentMessage component, you might want to use element variables.
-This is useful in some cases, where you want to streamline your render code - that is, when you want to separate the conditional logic from the code to render your UI.
+<p>To further improve your CurrentMessage component, you might want to use element variables.
+This is useful in some cases, where you want to streamline your render code - that is, when you want to separate the conditional logic from the code to render your UI.</p>
-Here’s an example of doing this with the CurrentMessage component:
+<p>Here’s an example of doing this with the CurrentMessage component:</p>

 ```
 1.	function CurrentMessage({day}) {